DUNE-DAQ/docs/docs/packages/daq-cmake/README.md

 daq_oks_codegen(<oks schema filename1> ...
 [TEST] [NAMESPACE ns] [DALDIR subdir] [DEP_PKGS pkg1 pkg2 ...])
 ```

-`daq_oks_codegen` uses the genconfig package's application of the same
+`daq_oks_codegen` uses the oksdalgen package's application of the same
 name to generate C++ and Python code from the OKS schema file(s)
 provided to it.